simonsobs/symlens/docs/reference.rst

 API Reference
 =============

-.. sectnum:: :start: 2
+.. sectnum:: :start: 3

-See :ref:`Usage` for how to use these functions for common map manipulation tasks.
+See :ref:`Usage` for how to use these functions for common tasks.

 qe -- Quadratic Estimators
 ==========================